 Noncancer Risk Estimate

 Future Future

 Seasonal Permanent Current Future

-Exposure Media/Constituents Resident a Resident b Site Visitor c Site Visitor d
+Exposure Media/Constituents Resident ^a Resident ^b Site Visitor ^c Site Visitor ^d

-A future site visitor may be exposed to COPCs in the soil, and obtains potable water from the Suqi River.
+^b A future permanent resident resides at the Northeast Cape year long and engages in subsistence hunting/fishing/gathering ^c A current site visitor may be exposed to COPCs in site soil, and they obtain potable water from the Suqi River.

-A future site visitor may be exposed to COPCs in the soil, and obtains potable water from site groundwater.
+^d A future site visitor may be exposed to COPCs in the soil, and obtains potable water from site groundwater.

-&lt;sup>e Not applicable; Current Site Visitors are not exposed to this medium.
+^e Not applicable; Current Site Visitors are not exposed to this medium.

-f Please note that the maximum target organ-specific HI is lower than that indicated, but still exceeds the ADEC HI criterion of 1.0.
+^f Please note that the maximum target organ-specific HI is lower than that indicated, but still exceeds the ADEC HI criterion of 1.0.